-Trading Partner is a term used in trade and commerce and can be generally defined as “one of the two or more participants in an ongoing business relationship”1
+Trading Partner is a term used in trade and commerce and is generally defined as:

 Trading Partner (Company) setup

-Trading Partner has a similar meaning in the context of SAP Finance and Controlling, it speaks about the business relationship among company codes.
-Trading Partner (field VBUND) should be captured at relevant master data and transactional data – this can be a key requirement for intercompany design.
-This data can then be used to consolidate financial statements as well as reporting.
+Trading Partner has a similar meaning in the context of SAP Finance and Controlling, and speaks about the business relationship among company codes.
+Trading Partner (field VBUND) should be captured in relevant master data and transactional data – this can be a key requirement for intercompany design.
+You can then use this data to consolidate financial statements and in reporting.
 Some of the transactions include elimination of intercompany sales / purchases, intercompany accounts receivable / payable.

-Trading Partner field is defined in the configuration node for “Company” (field RASSC) and is stored in table T880
+Trading Partner field is defined in the configuration for “Company” (field RASSC) and stored in Table T880.

 - Transaction OX16 – Assign Company Code to Company

-The following transaction codes are used for maintenance of trading partner on respective master data elements:
+The following transaction codes are used for maintenance of trading partner on master data elements:

-Trading Partner information flows automatically to the transactions, once trading partner is maintained at master data level (i.e. on relevant intercompany customers, vendors and GL accounts).
+Trading Partner information flows automatically to transactions, once trading partner is maintained at the master data level on relevant intercompany customers, vendors and GL accounts.

 However, there may be instances where a GL account may have transactions for both intercompany as well as third-party scenarios (example: Interest on loans and advances – organization can receive interest on loans from external / third party entities or from intercompany entities).
 It may not always be possible to define separate GL accounts for each scenario, doing so may lead to proliferation of GL Accounts.